Time to Graduation

 In creating your graduation plan, you should be aware of the following:

-- Students will not be able to change their majors or add minors without a petition after they have completed 75 credit hours.
+- Students will need to petition to change their majors or add minors after they have completed 75 credit hours.

 - Second majors are discouraged.
 Those who have legitimate reasons for adding a second major can petition through the Advisement Center.
 Second majors are rarely approved if they extend graduation by more than one semester.
 A second major cannot be added after a student has completed 75 credit hours.

-- A student who does not demonstrate satisfactory academic progress is ineligible for federal financial aid.
+- A student must demonstrate satisfactory academic progress in order to be eligible for federal financial aid.